vbashur/hints/gradle.md

 `testImplementation` for  example we need test library available at compile and run time, e.g. jupiter-api

-`testRuntime' for  example we need test library available at run time only, e.g jupiter-engine
+`testRuntime` for  example we need test library available at run time only, e.g jupiter-engine